3mdeb/news-and-ideas/blog/content/post/2024-03-15-uefi-sb-implementation-mpl.md

 PIP4x series.
 The goal of the project was to verify that the platform in question is compatible with UEFI Secure Boot and to enable automatic signing of system components during build in Yocto.

+UEFI Secure Boot integration and all other features described in this post are part of [Zarhus OS](https://docs.zarhus.com/) - a cutting-edge, adaptable and secure operating system designed for embedded systems, which is being developed by 3mdeb.

 ## Verifying UEFI Secure Boot compatibility